B

 A boggle is a cross between a boxer and a beagle.

-Boxita (Boxer and Atika Mix)
+Boxita (Boxer and Akita Mix)

-If you’re looking for a unique dog breed, then boxita is the dog for you.
+If you’re looking for a unique dog breed, then the boxita is the dog for you.
 This hybrid breed is a mix between the boxer and the Akita.
-As both parent breeds are large and powerful dogs who take their guarding responsibilities very seriously, the boxita also makes a fantastic guard dog.
+As both parent breeds are large and powerful dogs who take their guarding responsibilities very seriously, the Boxita also makes a fantastic guard dog.

-This high-energy breed has plenty of stamina and will exercise all day if you allow them.
+This high-energy breed has plenty of stamina and will exercise all day if you allow it.
 So, if you have an active family and are looking for a canine companion to join you, the boxita is an excellent choice.
 However, this hybrid is not for everyone due to its large size, high energy needs, and protective nature, so they need an experienced dog owner for training.

 Miniature Boxer (Boxer and Boston Terrier Mix)

 These beautiful boxer mixes are social creatures that do well with children and other animals.
 While miniature boxers aren’t usually aggressive, they are devoted to their families and can be incredible guardians if they feel their loved ones are under threat.
 Therefore, you can depend on this hybrid if your family is ever in danger.
 Because of their social nature, they love to be part of family activities.
-However, the only downside to this breed is they don’t do well when left alone for long periods, and their separation anxiety can lead to destructive behavior.
+However, the only downside to this breed is that they don’t do well when left alone for long periods, and their separation anxiety can lead to destructive behavior.

 Miniature boxer running

-Miniature boxers are a cross between a boxer and a
+Miniature boxers are a cross between a boxer and a Boston terrier.

 Pros and Cons of Owning a Boxer Mix